On this page:

 Provides state-of-the-art clinical care for patients with anxiety disorders and is a leading anxiety research center.

-Emergency walk-in consultation and phone service available 24 hours per day, seven days per week.
+- Psychiatry Emergency Service - Emergency walk-in consultation and phone service available 24 hours per day, seven days per week.
+734-996-4747

 Offers a "Power of Relaxation" program, as well as nutrition, weight management, exercise, smoking cessation and stress management programs.

-PULSE is a student-run, UHS-sponsored organization promoting health in residential communities.
+PULSE is a student-run, UHS-sponsored organization promoting health, wellness and social justice on campus.

 S.O.S.
 Community Services